Tsukubasan (Mount Tsukuba) in Ibaraki

 Being situated in a plain with spacious rice fields, it has a wide-spreading view on the mountain's top.
 On a clear sunny day, visitors can view the Skytree tower in Tokyo or even Mt.Fuji up there.

 The Ropeway available from Tsutsuji-gaoka station.

-If you go to Tsukubasan by bus, it is recommended to get off at the bus stop Tsukubasan Jinja Iriguchi 筑波山神社入り口 and visit the tourist information office nearby where hiking maps are available for free.
-The map might be in Japanese language only, though, it would be of help to decide which hiking course to take.
+If you go to Tsukubasan by bus, it is recommended that you get off at the bus stop Tsukubasan Jinja Iriguchi 筑波山神社入り口 and visit the tourist information office nearby where hiking maps are available for free.
+The map will help you decide which hiking course to take.

 Or this web page by Tsukuba Tourism Association will be helpful.

 Mt.Tsukuba Hiking Map by Tsukuba Scenic Railway Co., Ltd.

 By Tsukuba Express Line (TX) and Kanto Tetsudo Bus